|

 SWANHILDE:

-Variant of German Swanhilda, meaning "swan
+Variant spelling of Low German Swanhilda, meaning "swan

 battle."